amineOuklilane/car-wash-automation-system/README.md

 **Amine Ouklilane**
 Electrical Engineering Student

-- Interested in Embedded Systems, Automation, and Smart Systems
+- Interested in Embedded Systems, Automation, and Smart Technologies
-- Currently building projects to strengthen my engineering portfolio
+- Currently building a strong portfolio for international academic and career opportunities

 ---

 ## 💡 Portfolio Note
-This project is part of my journey to develop **real-world engineering systems** combining hardware simulation and control logic, with the goal of pursuing advanced studies and international opportunities.
+This project reflects my ability to design and simulate **automated systems using embedded technologies**, with a focus on practical applications and scalable solutions.